Pistolerismo: Sindicatos Libres

 Overall, in the period 1919-1923 it is possible to observe three different moments of the Libres initiatives.
 Firstly, between their foundation and the beginning of 1921 they had a slow growth, because CNT still maintained a big influence on the working class.
-At the same time, during this first phase the organisation got important collaboration with Catalan owners and sectors of bourgeoisie, which later would have permitted the development of trade unions.
-Secondly, from mid-1921 to October 1922 Libres became a real mass movement (175.000 members in 1922) and virtually the only representatives of Catalan organised labor, because CNT was outlawed by political authorities and a big number of left activists was imprisoned or murdered.
-In this period they organised some successful strikes and negotiations, thanks to which they obtained important benefits for many workers.
-However, in the same time relationship with employers deteriorated and the hearth of the organisation radically shifted towards the proletarian world.
-Thirdly, from the end of 1922 to the Primo de Rivera's coup in September 1923 Libres losted official protections and they were persecuted by lasts Liberal governments, headed by José Sánchez Guerra and Manuel Garcia Prieto.
+At the same time, during this first phase the organization got important collaboration with Catalan owners and sectors of bourgeoisie, which later would have permitted the development of trade unions.
+Secondly, from mid-1921 to October 1922 Libres became a real mass movement (175.000 members in 1922) and virtually the only representatives of Catalan organized labor, because CNT was outlawed by political authorities and a big number of left activists was imprisoned or murdered.
+In this period they organized some successful strikes and negotiations, thanks to which they obtained important benefits for many workers.
+However, in the same time relationship with employers deteriorated and the hearth of the organization radically shifted towards the proletarian world.
+Thirdly, from the end of 1922 to the Primo de Rivera's coup in September 1923 Libres lost official protections and they were persecuted by the last Liberal governments, headed by José Sánchez Guerra and Manuel Garcia Prieto.
 Simultaneously, after the end of the strongest repression there was a return of CNT's union actions, which further weakened Libres.
-After the failure of a clerk strike in August 1923, it started a period of resizing and decomposition, with many workers who gave up the organisation.
+After the failure of a clerk strike in August 1923, it started a period of resizing and decomposition, with many workers who gave up the organization.